 MORE than 1,000 pupils have been given advice and security kits from the police to prevent their mobile phones being stolen.

+The Rhyddings County High School county righ sensor

+students were targeted

+after the Hyndburn

+Community Safety

+Partnership provided

-The Rhyddings County High School students were targeted after the Hyndburn Community Safety Partnership provided cash to buy the kits.
-Pupils received a hologram sticker and hologram sticker and ultra-violent pen to mark the property, as well as advice to make them more security conscious.
+cash to buy the kits.

+Pupils received a hologram sticker and ultra-violent pen to mark the property, as well as advice to make them more security conscious.
 Police Constable Tracy Finn, the beat manager for Oswaldtwistle, said: "Hopefully we will see a reduction in the level of mobile phone thefts in the near future."
-She is pictured here with student Damien Wil- From April 2001 to March 2002, the most recent figures availa-ble, there were 471 mobile phones stolen in Hyndburn.
-Kids on message for phone safety STAFF and pupils at Rhyddings High School in Oswaldtwistle have joined forces with the police in a bid to reduce mobile phone thefts.
-The town's community part manager, PC Tracey Finn, has launched a mobile marking initiative at the school, with funding from the Hyndhurn Community Safety Partnership.
+She is pictured here with student Damien Wil- From April 2001 to March 2002, the most recent figures available, there were 471 mobile phones stolen in Hyndburn.
+Kids on message for phone safety STAFF and pupils at Rhyddings High School in Coswaldtwistle have joined forces with the police in a bid to reduce mobile phone thefts.
+The town's community beat manager, PC Tracey Finn, has launched a mobile marking initiative at the school, with funding from the Hyndburn Community Safety Partnership.
 More than 1,000 marking kits - containing a hologram sticker and identification card - have been given to all of the number of phones that tives, including repairing the are stolen from school-age school's CCTV system.
+Children.
 Rhyddings is also a key children.

-"They will enable them to personally mark their phones and then use the hologram stickers to warn potential thieves that the phone is marked and identifiable.
+"They will enable them to personally mark their phones and then use the hologram stickers to warm potential thieves that the phone is marked and identifiable.
 "Hopefully we will see a reduction in the level of mobile phone thefts in the near fature."
-PC Finn and the town's pelice community support officer Andrew Banks have been working with the school been working with the school on a number of other initia- Rhyddings is also a key member of a newly-estab-lished Neighbourhood Watch scheme in the area and it is jointly funding a scheme to provide attack alarms to vulnerable pupils and elderly members of the community.
+PC Finn and the town's PC Finn and the town's police community support officer Andrew Banks have been working with the school on a number of other initiaschool's CCTV system.
+Rhyddings is also a key member of a newly-estab-lished Neighbourhood Watch scheme in the area and it is jointly funding a scheme to provide attack alarms to vulnerable pupils and elderly members of the community.

-THE LANCASHIRE PARTNERSHIP AGAINST CRIME -COMMUNITY SAFETY INITIATIVE PROJECT PROPOSAL Project Manager:

-PC 2903 Tracey Finn Community Beat Manager Division/Department:
+THE LANCASHIRE PARTNERSHIP AGAINST CRIME COMMUNITY SAFETY INITIATIVE PROJECT PROPOSAL Project Manager: PC 2903 Tracey Finn Community Beat Manager Division/Department: Eastern/ CBM Ext: 01254 353103 Project Title: Rhyddings Community Safe Total cost of Project: £3000.00 Amount of funding required from LANPAC: £1000.00 (Must not exceed £2,500) Identification of Problem:

-Eastern/ CBM

-Ext: 01254 353103

-Project Title:

-Rhyddings Community Safe Total cost of Project:

-£3000,00

-Amount of funding required from LANPAC: £1000.00

-(Must not exceed £2,500)

-Identification of Problem: